-When reading recipes on different sites or cookbook you almost always stumble upon the fact the different parts of the world are using different temperature scales to tell which temperature to use when baking in your oven.
-To make it easier for you, here is an oven temperature conversion chart you can use the next time you are baking.
+When reading recipes on different sites or in a cookbook you almost always stumble upon the fact that different parts of the world are using different temperature scales to tell which temperature to use when baking in your oven.
+To make it easier for you, here is an oven temperature conversion chart you can use the next time you are baking or cooking.

 |275 degrees F||140 degrees C||Gas Mark 1|